Old Chinese phonology: Incongruous series

+The divergent Waxiang dialect of western Hunan has a lateral initial in many of these words.

 This treatment of the Old Chinese liquids is further supported by Tibeto-Burman cognates and by transcription evidence.

-For example, the name of a city (Alexandria Ariana or Alexandria Arachosia) was transcribed in the Book of Han chapter 96 as ⟨烏弋山離⟩, which is reconstructed as *ʔa-ljək-srjan-rjaj.
+For example, the name "Alexandria" (referring to one of many cities so named) was transcribed in the Book of Han chapter 96A as ⟨烏弋山離⟩, which is reconstructed as *ʔa-ljək-srjan-rjaj.

-Traces of the earlier liquids are also found in the divergent Waxiang dialect of western Hunan.

 Voiceless nasal initials *m̥-, *n̥- and *ŋ̊- are proposed (following Dong Tonghe and Edwin Pulleyblank) in series such as: